Valuations for rating and taxing

 You can object to the GRV subject to meeting the requirements outlined below.

-- Your written objection is sent within 60 days of the rates notice being issued.
+- Your objection is sent within 60 days of the rates notice being sent out.

-- rental evidence at or around the date of valuation which show the GRV of your property to be too high.
+- You need to include some rental evidence at or around the date of valuation to show the assessed GRV is too high.

-- examples which show your GRV is significantly higher than similar properties within your local area.
+- You can show your assessment is significantly higher than similar properties within your local area.

-Please note: Objecting to the GRV because you consider your rates notice or the increase in rates is too high are not valid reasons and the objection will not be accepted.
+Please note: Objecting to the GRV because you consider your rates notice or the increase in rates is too high are not valid reasons.

 GRV valuation methodology